Policy last updated

 Approval form

-The online project proposal approval (school login required, for example: Edu001\S123456) is tailored to the type and estimated value of the proposed project.
+The online project proposal approval (school login required) is tailored to the type and estimated value of the proposed project.

 Schools must complete each section of the form and attach all required documents.

-The VSBA cannot approve a school’s project proposal unless all required documents are submitted.
-There may be instances where the VSBA ask schools to provide further evidence of compliance with this policy before their proposal is approved.
+The VSBA cannot approve project proposal from a school unless all required documents are submitted.
+There may be instances where the VSBA asks schools to provide further evidence of compliance with this policy before their proposal is approved.

 Refer to Step 2: Submitting an online project proposal approval form in the Guidance tab for more information on how to complete the approval form, including required documentation.